yaledailynews/ydn-data/docs/ydn_data_technical_setup.md

 installing R:

   - Go to [this page](https://cloud.r-project.org/bin/macosx/)
-  - Find a blue link labeled “R-3.6.2.pkg”, and click it.
-A download of approximately 77 MB will begin.
+  - Find a blue link labeled “R-4.0.2.pkg”, and click it.
   - Click the file once it’s finished downloading to install it, and follow through the setup process.